TL;DR Summary

 Now, I’ve learned a lot of languages, but Spanish stands out.
 It’s not just useful—though it is very useful—it’s also beautiful, musical, and deeply connected to culture and life.

 Spanish is everywhere.
 You’ve got Spain, of course, and then nearly all of Latin America.
-Claro, there are many varieties of Spanish—each country has its own colloquialisms, pronunciation, and rhythm, pero hay unidad en su diversidad (but there’s unity in its diversity).
+Claro, there are many varieties of Spanish—each country has its own colloquialisms, pronunciation, and rhythm, pero hay unidad en su diversidad (there’s unity in its diversity).

-From flamenco in Andalucía to mariachi in Mexico, from the ruins of the Mayan world to the buzz of Buenos Aires—Spanish is a window into a vibrant, passionate world.
+From flamenco in Andalucía to mariachi in Mexico, from the ruins of the Mayan world to the buzz of Buenos Aires—learning Spanish is a window into a vibrant, passionate world.
 And once you’re in, it’s hard to look away.

 Golden Rules for Language Learning